AppDynamics Application Intelligence Platform captures and presents information on business transaction errors in the monitored environment.

 By default, AppDynamics considers a business transaction to be in error if it detects one of the following types of events in the context of the transaction:

-- An unhandled error or a fatal exception.
+- An unhandled exception or error.
 An exception that is thrown and never caught or caught after the business transaction terminates results in a transaction error, and the exception is presented in AppDynamics.
 An exception that is thrown and caught within the context of the business transaction is not considered a transaction error and the exception is not captured in AppDynamics.

 - An exception caught in an exit call, such as a web service or database call.